vlang/v/doc/docs.md

 i = 0 (int)
 ```

-So to continues to the next breakpoint, type `c` or `continue` command.
+To continue to the next breakpoint, type `c` or `continue` command.

 ```
 example.v:3 vdbg> c